 - Suggestions that make the things in your shopping basket more useful.

 - Customers who fit the current buyer’s profile buy items.

-The ecommerce market has grown increasingly competitive, with new online businesses popping up every day.
-Adding a customized customer experience to your business will provide you with a competitive advantage and increase customer loyalty.
+The ecommerce market has grown increasingly competitive, with new online businesses popping up daily.
+Adding a customized customer experience to your business will give you a competitive advantage and increase customer loyalty.